 Binding the top: apply Bind-ALL glue to a section of the routed soundboard channels, from about six inches to one-quarter of the distance around the guitar from the tailblock seam (pictured).
+Set the herringbone trim in place; the pattern should point toward the neck block.

-Apply a little more Bind-All on its edge, and set the binding strip against it in the outer channel.
-You can glue the strips simultaneously.
-Secure them tightly with tape (pictured).
+Apply a little more Bind-All on its edge, and set the ivoroid binding strip against it in the outer channel.
+You can glue both strips simultaneously.
+Secure them tightly with tape (pictured) and press the herringbone trim down firmly.
 Repeat the procedure to complete one side of the soundboard, and allow 6-8 hours drying time before binding the other side.